eltonlazzarin/expo-typescript-auth/README.md

 ## This project is under the MIT license.

+---

-# Made with ♥ by Elton Lazzarin :wave: [Get in touch!](https://www.linkedin.com/in/eltonlazzarin/)
+Made with ♥ by Elton Lazzarin :wave: [Get in touch!](https://www.linkedin.com/in/eltonlazzarin/)

-# expo-typescript-auth

-Simple mobile login built with Expo and Typescrip